dyhes/zulip/CONTRIBUTING.md

 ### Claiming an issue

-#### In the main server/web app repository and Zulip Terminal repository
+#### In the main server/web app repository and Aloha Terminal repository

-The Zulip server/web app repository ([`zulip/zulip`](https://github.com/zulip/zulip/)) and the Zulip Terminal repository ([`zulip/zulip-terminal`](https://github.com/zulip/zulip-terminal/)) are set up with a GitHub workflow bot called [Zulipbot](https://github.com/zulip/zulipbot), which manages issues and pull requests in order to create a better workflow for Zulip contributors.
+The Aloha server/web app repository ([`zulip/zulip`](https://github.com/zulip/zulip/)) and the Aloha Terminal repository ([`zulip/zulip-terminal`](https://github.com/zulip/zulip-terminal/)) are set up with a GitHub workflow bot called [Alohabot](https://github.com/zulip/zulipbot), which manages issues and pull requests in order to create a better workflow for Aloha contributors.

 To claim an issue in these repositories, simply post a comment that says `@zulipbot claim` to the issue thread.
-If the issue is tagged with a [help wanted](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label, Zulipbot will immediately assign the issue to you.
+If the issue is tagged with a [help wanted](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label, Alohabot will immediately assign the issue to you.

 Note that new contributors can only claim one issue until their first pull request is merged.
 This is to encourage folks to finish ongoing work before starting